Adventure Time | Magic, swords and heartbreak

 Some people grew up watching Adventure Time, and the show grew up with them.
 Some watched it all as adults and were able to capture the more subtle and deeper messages inside it.
 Either way, Ward’s creation has a place in the heart of many, and the show itself is a result of his love for animation and his will to improve it.

 The show’s main characters are Finn and Jake, two brothers who love adventure and fighting monsters.
 As the series starts, they have very basic roles.
 Finn is the hero in love with Princess Bubblegum, the sovereign of the Candy Kingdom, while the Ice King is the princess-kidnapper villain.
 However, as the series goes on, every character acquires depth and a backstory.
 Finn himself grows up, going from being a naive child into a teen.
 His journey deals with anger, trauma, and heartbreak.
 His relationships and unrequited crushes are relatable for both teenagers and adults.

 Finn and the other characters hurt each other, but they also grow with it and learn from such an experience.
-Finn also deals with toxic parents, just like Marceline, the vampire queen.
+Like Marceline, the vampire queen, Finn also deals with toxic parents.
 The Land of Ooo, where the series takes place, is a post-apocalyptic world.
 Despite the joyous and carefree look of the world, there is an undertone of death in every place they visit.